Xiaoli-Catherine/ChessBots/docs/final.md

 One of the main challenges was achieving stable and meaningful learning progress.
 Despite multiple training attempts, we have yet to develop a fully functional model that reliably completes the task.
 However, this process has provided valuable lessons:

-System constraints can significantly affect project feasibility, requiring adaptability in software and hardware choices.
 Hyperparameter tuning is non-trivial, and small adjustments can lead to drastically different learning behaviors.
 Reinforcement learning for robotic control is highly sensitive to reward shaping and environment design, emphasizing the need for careful engineering of learning conditions.